bramato/laravel-ai/README.md

 ## Core Structure

 The core of the package is the `Bramato\LaravelAi\Contracts\LlmClientInterface` interface, which defines the contract for interacting with LLM providers.
+Data Transfer Objects (DTOs) are implemented using the [`wendelladriel/laravel-validated-dto`](https://github.com/WendellAdriel/laravel-validated-dto) package to ensure data consistency and validation.

 ```php
 namespace Bramato\LaravelAi\Contracts;